perstarkse/ec-utbildningar-assigments/frontend/README.md

+## Info:

+To edit articles, log in with admin access.
+Only way to create a new admin is via direct interface with the database.
+Afterwards, you can create a new admin via expressjs api.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).